saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-views.md

-# App protected views
+# App-protected views

-Most likely at least some screens of the Saleor App are meant to be visible only withing Dashboard "Apps" section.
+Most likely, at least some screens of the Saleor App are meant to be visible only within the Dashboard "Apps" section.

 SDK provides a Higher Order Component that can be used to wrap Next.js pages and perform basic protection checks